Bỏ qua đến nội dung

 • A supported VinFast electric vehicle

-• An activated VinFast account that can log into the app
+• An activated VinFast account that you can log into in the app

 Basic Knowledge